canneth/hello-friend/backend/README.md

 ### The Web Socket Server

-The WebSocket server listens to events coming from .
+The WebSocket server listens to events coming from the main server, and basically forwards it to the relevant frontend clients.

 Its main responsibilities are to:
 * Listen to events from the main server